compomics/fragmentation-analyzer/src/main/resources/PropertiesAndDataSets/README.txt

    limitations under the License.

-   The License applies to all files in the FragmentationAnalyzer SVN archive.
-Except the FragmentationAnalyzer icons, and the third-party icons which may have separate licences.
+   The License applies to all files in the FragmentationAnalyzer code archive.
+Except the FragmentationAnalyzer icons, and the third-party icons which may have separate licenses.

    Please note that some of the JAR files used by the FragmentationAnalyzer